fylein/fyle-platform-docs/docs/concepts/guide-data-apis.md

 >
 > In the not too distant future, John will be able to grant an application only `FYLER` role even though he has both `FYLER` and `ADMIN` roles.
 If you're interested in this, send us a note at platform-beta@fylehq.com so we can keep you informed as soon as it is available.

 All APIs have the role as part of the path to make it super-obvious to the application that it is accessing resources in that role's capacity.
+For example,

-E.g. `/fyler/expenses` means the application is accessing `expenses` resources in the `FYLER` role i.e. their personal expenses. `/admin/expenses` means the application is accessing expenses as an admin and will be able to see the entire org's expenses.
+* `/fyler/expenses` means the application is accessing `expenses` resources in the `FYLER` role i.e. their personal expenses.
+* `/admin/expenses` means the application is accessing expenses as an admin and will be able to see the entire org's expenses.

 Some roles have read access and some have create/update access to resources.